boltops-tools/lono/docs/_docs/config-templates.md

 Lastly, the output name specified is `example-stack`.
 This tells lono to generate the output template to `output/example-stack.yml`.
 The `.yml` extension is inferred automatically.

-When `lono generate` is ran, lono uses this information to combine the variables in `config/templates/base/stacks.rb` and files in `templates` to generate templates in the `output` folder.
+When `lono generate` runs, lono uses the information in `config/templates/base/stacks.rb` and files in `templates` to generate templates in the `output` folder.

 Template configurations are also layered by lono which is covered in [Layering Support]({% link _docs/layering.md %}).